Tips for budgeting and saving

 3. Automate the process

-Increase your odds of savings success by reducing the effort involved.
-Set up an automatic savings plan at your bank to transfer an amount of your choosing from your checking account to your savings account each month.
+The best way to “pay yourself first” and increase your odds of savings success is by setting up an automatic savings plan at your bank.
+You can transfer an amount of your choosing from your checking account to your savings account each month.
 You likely won't miss what was never available to spend.
 It's helpful to open a separate savings account solely for this purpose, so savings grow uninterrupted.

 4. Trim expenses